 What kind of telescopes do you use?We are equipped with new Celestron CPC 1100 telescopes.
 They are equipped with Celestron's new Starbright XL coatings for 10% more light throughput than ordinary instruments.
 These scopes are computer automated and have spectacular optics.
 Because they are bigger and have better optics they gather about 100% more light than telescopes used on other tours.

 What is your warm clothing like?We supply heavy duty arctic weight parkas with hoods. they are made in men's sizes S-XXL.
 We also provide thick ski-type gloves.

 What does our food and drink consist of?

 We have improved and simplified our meal.
 We now offer 3 cheese

-vegetable lasagna.
+garden lasagna.
 It is served hot in a stainless container.
 The

 portion size is 16oz and is quite satisfying.
 It comes with a big